SaverioFrancesco/quipks/README.md

 ### PRISM

 The file model.pm contains a discrete markov chain representing the computation of the circuit.
-You can use [PRISM](http://www.prismmodelchecker.org/) to load the file and check some LTL propreties like
+You can use [PRISM](http://www.prismmodelchecker.org/) to load the file and check some LTL properties like
 ```
 P>=1 [ F ( G (s=9)) ]
 ```